Imitation Learning from Purified Demonstrations: Experimental Details

-\textbf{BCND \cite{sasaki2021behavioral} and DWBC \cite{xu2022discriminator}}\quad We follow the instructions to implement BCND since there is no official code available.
+\textbf{BCND, DWBC and DemoDICE}\quad We follow the instruction in BCND's paper to implement BCND.
 Notice that for a fair comparison with other offline imitation learning methods, we do not use ensemble policies for BCND.

-\textbf{D-REX \cite{brown2020better}}\quad We re-implement D-REX based on the official PyTorch code (https://dsbrown1331.github.io/CoRL2019-DREX/).
-In D-REX, the preference label of two trajectories is determined by the noise level of their corresponding demonstrators.
-Within imperfect demonstration datasets, we collect 5,000 random pairs of partial trajectories of length 50.
-We train the reward network using the Adam optimizer with a learning rate of 1e-4 and a batch size of 64 for 5000 iterations.
+As for DWBC, we adapt their released code\footnote{\url{https://github.com/ryanxhr/DWBC}} to conduct experiments.
+As for DemoDICE, we adapt the implementation in SmoDICE repo\footnote{\url{https://github.com/JasonMa2016/SMODICE/tree/main}} to conduct experiments.

-\textbf{2IWIL and IC-GAIL \cite{wu2019imitation}}\quad We re-implement 2IWIL/IC-GAIL based on the official implementation (https://github.com/kristery/Imitation-Learning-from-Imperfect-Demonstration).
+\textbf{2IWIL and IC-GAIL}\quad We re-implement 2IWIL/IC-GAIL based on the official implementation\footnote{\url{https://github.com/kristery/Imitation-Learning-from-Imperfect-Demonstration}}.
 In 2IWIL and IC-GAIL, a fraction of imperfect expert demonstrations are labeled with confidence (\textit{i.e.}, $\mathcal{D}_l=\{(s_i, a_i), r_i\}^{n_l}_i$), while the remaining demonstrations are unlabeled (\textit{i.e.}, $\mathcal{D}_u=\{(s_i,a_i)\}^{n_u}_i$).
 Since we have no access to the confidence score of the state-action pair in our setting, we use the normalized reward of the demonstrator as the confidence score for their related demonstrations.
 In the experiment, we choose 20\% labeled demonstrations to train a semi-supervised classifier and then predict confidence for other 80\% unlabeled demonstrations.

-\textbf{WGAIL \cite{wang2021learning}}\quad WGAIL is proposed to estimate confidence in GAIL framework without auxiliary information.
+\textbf{WGAIL}\quad WGAIL is proposed to estimate confidence in GAIL framework without auxiliary information.
 The confidence $w(s,a)$ of each demonstration is calculated by $[(1/D^\ast_w(s,a)-1)\pi_\theta(a|s)]^{\frac{1}{\beta+1}}$.
 The confidence estimation and GAIL training interact during the training.
-Followed with the official implementation (https://github.com/yunke-wang/WGAIL), $\beta$ is set to be 1.
+Followed with the official implementation\footnote{\url{https://github.com/yunke-wang/WGAIL}}, $\beta$ is set to be 1.